artembatura/zero-scriptsjs/README.md

 npm i @zero-scripts/preset.webpack-pwa
 ```

+# What's next?

+Currently, we have some plans to ship more presets and extensions for development server-side Node.js applications and Node.js/browser libraries.

+If you like this project or you have some opinion, you can share it with us!

 # Comparison with alternatives

 | Project          | Modular                  | Zero Configuration       | Extensible               | Universal                | Customizable             | Scaffold Applications    |